saifsafsf/School-Mgmt-API/README.md

-# Database Schema
+# School Management API

 ## Overview

-This database schema represents a simplified model for managing students, teachers, departments, subjects, and enrollments.
+This FastAPI represents a web-based application with 3-tier database architecture and a simplified model for managing students, teachers, departments, subjects, and enrollments.
 It allows for tracking students' enrollment in subjects, teachers associated with subjects, and departments to which students and teachers belong.

 ## How to run